CogWorksBWSI/GitPracticeRepo/README.md

 ```
 Origin designates what remote we are pushing to and branch indicates what branch we're pushing from.

-### Merging to the master branch
+### Merging to the Master Branch OR Pull Requests
 You've now edited your code on your seperate branch and it was successful!
 Time to merge back into the master branch.
+If you're working on your own code, you can just merge back to the master branch with no trouble.

+#### Merging to the Master Branch
 First, we switch back to the master branch:

 ```bash
 git checkout master